-With regard to transfer of personal data between Member States or between Member States and a third country, Member States shall apply Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
+With regard to transfer of personal data between Member States or between Member States and a third country, Member States shall apply Directive 95/46/EC.
 With regard to transfer of personal data by ESMA to Member States or to a third country, ESMA shall comply with Regulation (EC) No 45/2001.